roozbehaghabarari/md-lammps-metallicglass/README.md

 ## License

-This repository is intended for academic and educational purposes only.
-If you refer to or reuse any part of this work, please credit the author.
+This repository is intended for academic and educational purposes.
+If you reference or build upon this work in your own projects, please ensure proper attribution to the original author.